LilSherlock/qinaya_survey/README.md

 npm run build
 ```

-Web application to watch a video and send your opinion to an api, you can modify the survey in the variable called "survey" with the next format
+Web application to watch a video and send your opinion to an api, you can modify the survey in the variable called "survey" in the 38 with the next format
 ```
 questions: [
         {